arcus/education_fellows/AlaSQL.md

 @AlaSQL.eval
 <script>
+///////////
+// USER NOTE:
+//   An element_id tag must be passed as an argument to this macro as a string.
+//   The results of his macro will then be rendered in any HTML element on this page referencing the specified element_id tag.
+//////////
 // Builds the HTML Table out of myList json data from Ivy restful service. function buildHtmlTable() {
   var columns = addAllColumnHeaders(myList);